 Although the “spirits of devils” will “go forth to the kings of the earth and of the whole world to gather them to the battle of that day of God Almighty” (Revelation 16:14), their efforts will serve only to more perfectly fulfill God’s victory.

 All events, all things, all purposes proceeding from every spirit and every human mind will join together (regardless of the motivations of the spirit or person) to ensure that God’s victory is total, complete, perfect in every detail.
 God and His Christ will come suddenly to the world and fulfill every word written by the Apostles and Prophets.
 There is no way of preventing Their appearing.

-And they shall go into the holes of the rocks, and into the caves of the earth, for fear of the Lord, and for the glory of his majesty, when he ariseth to shake terribly the earth.
+They shall go into the holes of the rocks, and into the caves of the earth, from the terror of the LORD and the glory of His majesty, when He arises to shake the earth mightily.
 (Isaiah 2:19)